data2health/informatics-playbook/docs/chapters/chapter_3.md

 1. Make metadata available for an educational resource available by publishing metadata using a standard such as *MIER* or *Harper Lite*
 2. Add metadata that encourages reuse of your educational resource
-3. Encourage the formation of or join an education community to form around an educational resource by encouraging reuse of your educational material beyond your center.
+3. Encourage the formation of an educational community around an educational resource
 4. Foster growth and updates of your material through quarterly hackathons or sprints

 ## Deep dive into takeaways